xamantra/forked-personal-website/content/featured/RelativeScale/index.md

 showInProjects: true
 ---

-RelativeScale is a simple and custom sizing system for flutter widgets to achieve the same physical sizes across different devices.
-Supports both _StatelessWidget_ and _StatefulWidget_ with very easy API.
+RelativeScale is a simple custom sizing system for flutter widgets to achieve the same physical sizes across different devices.